History of the Kansas City Royals: 1985: "The I-70 Series"

 In the 1985 regular season the Royals topped the Western Division for the sixth time in ten years, led by Bret Saberhagan's Cy Young Award-winning performance.
 In the last week of the season, Brett put on an amazing hitting streak that led the Royals climb from behind to overtake the California Angels in the standings.
 Throughout the ensuing playoffs, the Royals repeatedly put themselves into difficult positions, but improbably managed to escape each time.
-With the Royals down two games to zero in the American League Championship Series against the Toronto Blue Jays, George Brett put on a hitting show in game three, homering in his first two at bats and then doubling to the same right field location in his third at-bat.
-After falling behind 3–1 in the series, the Royals eventually rallied to win the series 4-3 (notably, the LCS had been expanded to a best-of-seven format for the first time in 1985, which allowed the Royals to survive at all).
+With the Royals down two games to zero in the American League Championship Series (ALCS) against the Toronto Blue Jays, George Brett put on a hitting show in Game 3, homering in his first two at bats and then doubling to the same right field location in his third at-bat.
+After falling behind 3–1 in the series, the Royals eventually rallied to win the series 4–3 (notably, the LCS had been expanded to a best-of-seven format for the first time in 1985, which allowed the Royals to survive at all).
 Brett was named ALCS MVP.

 1985 World Series

 In the 1985 World Series against the cross-state St. Louis Cardinals – the so-called "I-70 Series" because the two teams are both located in the state of Missouri and connected by Interstate 70 – the Royals again fell behind 3–1.
-The key game in the Royals' comeback was Game Six.
+The key game in the Royals' comeback was Game 6.
 Facing elimination, the Royals trailed 1–0 in the bottom of the ninth inning, before rallying to score two runs and win.
 The rally was helped by a controversial call at first base by umpire Don Denkinger, which allowed Royals outfielder Jorge Orta to reach base safely as the first baserunner of the inning.

 Following Orta's single, the Cardinals seemingly lost their concentration, dropping an easy popout and suffering a passed ball, before the Royals won with a bloop base hit by seldom used pinch hitter Dane Iorg, a former utility player for the Cardinals.
-Following the tension and frustration of Game Six, the Cardinals came undone in Game Seven, and the Royals won 11–0 to clinch the franchise's first World Series title.
+Following the tension and frustration of Game Six, the Cardinals came undone in Game 7, and the Royals won 11–0 to clinch the franchise's first World Series title.